ChrBarth/pypod/README.md

 ## CHANGELOG:

+* 2021-03-05: Added the ability to pass commandline arguments.
+For now we can dump a program in hex, decimal and human readable format and we can also show device info.
+I still haven't figured out how all the multi-byte values (delay-time, chorus/flanger/rotary speed/depth... work)
 * 2021-02-28: Dumping one Program works, the callback function needs some more functionality, maybe a testing sysex to check if the pod is even connected/responding
 * 2021-02-26: After playing around with MIDI in general, sysex-Commands and some "reverse-engineering" in [jsynthlib] (http://www.jsynthlib.org/) I am finally able to send stuff to the POD and receive the response.
 Thanks to [medias.audiofanzine.com] (https://medias.audiofanzine.com/files/lin020-477344.pdf) I now have a pretty good understanding how to talk to a POD 2.0 via MIDI and from now on most of the work will be regular programming stuff.